Commentary: Jakarta, the fastest sinking city in the world faces the biggest flooding challenge

 The city was hit three times by floods the following year in 2014, including in the typically dry month of May.

-More recently, greater Jakarta experienced more occurrences of flooding, with 46 cases, of more than 15,000 people were displaced in 2018.
+More recently, greater Jakarta experienced more occurrences of flooding, with 46 cases of more than 15,000 people each time displaced in 2018.

 The floods have worsened this time around, affecting not only suburban Jakarta but also downtown Jakarta where waters have reached 2 to 6m high.